Ad115/RNAseq-pipeline/logs/project_log.md

 - It was noticed that it is also convenient to have the date & time when the jobs finish execution, so the job array was killed, incomplete output files where cleaned up, and a new job array with the desired functionality was submitted (437).

+- The output looket well at first like in the previous execution but once again froze after a while.
+  In order to discard some obscure bug from the Xonsh shell, the script that is submitted is now in pure Python.
+  For this, we killed the previous job array and submitted the modified one (job array 441).